tofetpuzo/MERN/project 3/project3.md

 After successfully configuring the backend API, The next step is to create a user interface for Web client to interact via the API.

-The first step is to use the create-react-app command to scaffold our app:
+The first step is to use the create-react-app command to scaffold my app:

 `:~ $  npx create-react-app client`

-Second step was to install concurrently, this is used to run more than one command simultaneously , I did this using the command. :
+Second step was to install concurrently, this is used to run more than one command simultaneously , I did use this command:

 `:~ $  npm install concurrently --save-dev`